karenmd/Getting-and-Cleaning-Data-Course-Project/codebook.md

 ##Feature Selection

-Time domain and frequency domain mean and standard deviation were extracted for 79 variables
+Time domain and frequency domain mean and standard deviation were extracted from the original dataset resulting in 66 measurements.

+The variables estimaged from the signals are:

 * Mean: Mean value
 * Std: Standard deviation

+Note: X, Y, and Z denote the 3-axial signals in the X, Y and Z directions.

 The original labels were modifed to descriptive variable labels as shown in the table:

 Original label | Descriptive label
 -------------  | -------------